-During the first quarter of 2014, we incurred \$0.9 million in costs associated with the moving of additional product lines to our manufacturing facility in Chihuahua, Mexico; consolidation of our Finland operations into our Largo, Florida and Utica, New York manufacturing facilities; consolidation of our Westborough, Massachusetts operations into our Largo, Florida and Chihuahua, Mexico manufacturing facilities and the consolidation of our Centennial, Colorado manufacturing operations into other existing CONMED manufacturing facilities.
-These costs were charged to cost of sales - see Note 11
+During the first quarter of 2015, we incurred \$2.3 million in costs associated with the consolidation of our Centennial, Colorado manufacturing operations into other existing CONMED manufacturing facilities.
+These costs were charged to cost of sales and include severance and other charges associated with the consolidation - see Note 12.

-During the first quarter of 2014, we recorded a charge of \$0.7 million to selling and administrative expense related to the restructuring of certain administrative functions - see Note 11.
+During the first quarter of 2015, we recorded a charge of \$6.2 million to selling and administrative expense related to the restructuring of certain selling and administrative functions which includes severance costs and other related costs - see Note 12.